Hawaiian White Hibiscus Facts

 Hawaiian White Hibiscus Physical Description

-The leaves typically develop smooth and possess slightly toothed edges that average roughly 5 in (12.7 cm) in length.
+That’s due to the remarkable fact that these develop as smooth, but with slightly toothed edges that average roughly 5 in (12.7 cm) in length.
 Meanwhile, the flowers appear white, grow singly, and may be as much as 4 in (10 cm) wide when open.

 - Kingdom: Plantae